Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This feature will add the option for patrons to share their lists with other patrons.
 When this is set to 'Allow' patrons will see a share link at the top of their list.
 When they click that link it will ask for the email of the patron they would like to share with.
 Koha will then email the patron an invitation to see the list.

-`OPACFineNoRenewals <#OPACFineNoRenewals>`__
+.. _opacfinenorenewals-label:

+OPACFineNoRenewals
 ''''''''''''''''''''''''''''''''''''''''''''

 Default: 99999